Bambu Indah

 Ubud & Central Bali, Indonesia

-An extraordinary eco-chic retreat with utterly unique houses set in an organic garden with natural pool and magnificent rice field views
+An extraordinary eco-chic retreat with unique houses set in an organic garden with natural pools and 2 restaurants

-An extraordinary eco-chic retreat with utterly unique houses set in an organic garden with natural pool and magnificent rice field views
+An extraordinary eco-chic retreat with unique houses set in an organic garden with natural pools and 2 restaurants

 Canadian eco-pioneer and jewellery designer John Hardy and his wife Cynthia are at the forefront of Balinese green design, and this stunning retreat is one of the many beautiful feathers in their cap.

-Enchanting pathways cut through small rice paddies to bridge over a natural pool-river where you'll share the freshest of swims with tiny fish.
+Enchanting pathways cut through small rice paddies to bridge over natural riverside pools where you'll swim with tiny fish and relax in bales and hanging seats.
 Each beautiful house is different, and range from romantic woven pods and jaw-dropping treehouses to antique abodes with hand-carved teak and ensuites constructed from thick bamboo.
 Views across the Ayung river gorge are lush lime green, and the horizon rises up to picture-perfect mountains.

 This is a real family affair, with John and Cynthia's daughters also contributing to the unique designs.
 Though totally original in form, each one is carefully laid out to make the most of the wilderness around it.
 Sit out on your deck and feast on their garden produce.
 Shoot the breeze then wait for the sound of frogs to fill the air as you drift off to sleep.
-Bambu Indah means beautiful bamboo in Indonesian.
+Bambu Indah means beautiful bamboo in Indonesian, and isn't it just.
 Unforgettable.

 Highs